-Students who self-refer or whom a teacher or a parent refers will complete an initial screening.
-Rebecca will review this screening with an educational psychologist and, after consultation with the student, may recommend a professional evaluation.
+Students who self-refer, or whom a teacher or a parent refers, will complete an initial screening.
+Rebecca and Lindsay will review this screening with an educational psychologist and, after consultation with the student, may recommend a professional evaluation.
 Recommendations for a qualified specialist can be made to families at that time.

-Typical accommodations at MA include extended time on quizzes and tests, preferential seating, use of technology (computer, tape recorder, calculator, etc.) in class and, if appropriate, during exams, and/or provision for students to take exams outside the regular classroom.
-The accommodations we provide are those that are reasonable for MA to offer and are based on the professional evaluation in conjunction with consultation with the student and his/her family.
-Rebecca can also provide the names of tutors and specialists who can help LD students make greater progress in individual subjects; MA does not provide direct services in this regard.
+Typical accommodations at MA might include extended time on assessments and/or use of technology (computer and/or calculator) in class and during exams.
+The accommodations we provide are those that are reasonable for MA to offer and are based on the professional evaluation in conjunction with consultation with the student and their family.
+Rebecca and Lindsay can also provide the names of tutors and specialists who can help LD students make greater progress in individual subjects; MA does not provide direct services in this regard.

-All students with extra accommodations are expected to check in with Rebecca before the exam period at the end of each semester to determine what kinds of accommodations will be necessary for exams.
-Students will also need to coordinate their application for accommodations on standardized tests (SAT, ACT, etc.) with Rebecca.
-Each spring Rebecca will apply on behalf of diagnosed students for accommodation to the College Board; students needing accommodation sooner should contact the Rebecca directly.
+Students will also need to coordinate their application for accommodations on standardized tests (SAT, ACT, etc.) with Rebecca and Lindsay.
+Each year the learning services department will apply on behalf of diagnosed students for accommodation to the College Board; students needing accommodation sooner should contact Rebecca or Lindsay directly.